metrorailings/OwlBlog/content/posts/week-13-insights-1.md

 Keenan Allen making a tough catch for a touchdown.

 I just realized the Staley-style of defense is perfectly suited to stop zone runs from popping off.
 Had I realized this , I would have simply stepped back from making a pick on this game.

+Worth keeping in mind that the Bengals have inactivated two of their starting offensive linemen today.
+Interesting....